 “In those situations where rates have topped off at the legal limit, accounts shouldn’t experience any effect resulting from further Fed rate hikes,” says McClary.

 However, subprime cardholders with APRs below the legal limit might see their interest rates go up in the wake of the Fed’s action, he says.
 For instance, if a subprime consumer’s credit card charges a current APR of 25 percent but the legal cap is 36 percent, a card issuer might now see an opportunity to raise the rate.

 McClary adds that for a subprime cardholder, an APR hike in the wake of the Fed’s latest move might be aggravated if the cardholder has recently made late payments or has maxed out their credit limit.
 Both of those circumstances could lead to a card issuer raising your APR.
 The effect of these soaring interest charges on subprime consumers is likely much greater than it is for consumers with higher credit scores.

 “Recent reports have highlighted the vulnerable state of subprime borrowers in the current economic environment,” says McClary.
 “The higher likelihood of missed payments adds to the cost of repayment for those most likely to face a strong headwind of financial challenges.”

 Subprime borrowers are getting more cards and more credit

 And card debt is getting worse.
-The Federal Reserve Bank of New York reports that card balances increased 15 percent year-over-year in the third quarter of 2022, the largest such increase in more than twenty years.
+The Federal Reserve Bank of New York reports that card balances rose to $986 billion in the fourth quarter of 2022, exceeding the pre-pandemic high of $927 billion.

 An additional complication: More subprime customers are signing up for credit cards, boosting the amount of credit available to them and adding to their already fragile finances.